benlubas/molten-nvim/README.md

 - `text/latex`: A LaTeX formula.
 Rendered into a PNG with [pnglatex](https://pypi.org/project/pnglatex/)

 This already provides quite a bit of basic functionality, but if you find a use case for a mime-type that isn't currently supported, feel free to open an issue and/or PR!

-### Notifications

-We use the `vim.notify` API.
-This means that you can use plugins such as [rcarriga/nvim-notify](https://github.com/rcarriga/nvim-notify) for pretty notifications.